Free Trial

 • The April wave introduced a new dynamic: ChatGPT is not only citing less often, it is also citing fewer sources when it does cite.
 Both levers are now moving simultaneously, compounding the impact on brand visibility.

-• With citation volumes down 86–94% across all markets February to April, the window for AEO as a traffic channel is narrowing fast.
+• With citation volumes down 86–94% across all markets February to April, the window for AEO as a traffic channel was narrowing fast.
 The imperative shifts from chasing citations to ensuring the AI knows, trusts, and proactively recommends your brand.

 • As ChatGPT appears to increasingly rely on its own training rather than live web citations, brands that are embedded in the model’s knowledge through authoritative content, earned coverage, and consistent presence will likely be the ones recommended by default.